TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/setup-multiple-gateways.md

 Running multiple instances of Tyk Gateway in Kubernetes can be tricky, as Tyk Dashboard (a licensed component) that helps synchronise API configurations across instances of gateways is missing.

 By default, Gateway stores API configurations at /mnt/tyk-gateway/apps inside the Gateway container.
-There are a a few challenges:
+This presents a few challenges:
 - Multiple gateways do not share app configs
 - The configuration is not persistent.
-It got lost whenever pod restart
+It gets lost whenever a pod restarts

-The same applies to Security Policies and middleware too which is stored at /mnt/tyk-gateway/policies and /mnt/tyk-gateway/middleware respectively.
+The same applies to Security Policies and middlewares too which are stored at /mnt/tyk-gateway/policies and /mnt/tyk-gateway/middleware respectively.

 This can be solved by instantiating a Persistent Volume as shared storage for the gateway instances.
-As each gateway is reload, they would get the API configurations from the same storage, solving the synchronisation issue between gateways.
-Also, the storage is persistent and can be designed to be not impacted by cluster failure, your API configurations can be maintained after pod restart.
+As each gateway is reloaded, they would get the API configurations from the same storage, solving the synchronisation issue between gateways.
+Also, the storage is persistent and can be designed to not be impacted by cluster failure, therefore your API configurations can be maintained after pod restart.

 {{< img src="/img/diagrams/multiple-gateways.png" alt="multiple-gateways" >}}